 Follow these instructions and process shots for the best results.

-Thinly slice onion carrots and celery.
+- Thinly slice the onion, carrots, and celery.
 Heat butter in a large pot over medium heat.
-Add vegetables and garlic and cook stirring occasionally until vegetables are tender, about 12 minutes.
+Add vegetables and garlic and cook, stirring occasionally, until vegetables are tender, about 12 minutes.

 Top Tips